-I work as an Associate Professor and Canada Research Chair in Learning and Simulation for Theoretical Biology at the School of Computer Science of the University of Windsor.
+I am Professor and Canada Research Chair in Learning and Simulation for Theoretical Biology at the School of Computer Science of the University of Windsor.
 I am also cross-appointed by the Biology Department and the Great Lakes Institute for Environmental Research at the University of Windsor.
 I am also consultant for Movyl Entertainement (San Francisco).
 I was senior scientist, from 2000 to 2004, in the Swiss Institute of Bioinformatics, Geneva Switzerland after being post-doctorate from 1998 to 2000 in the same institute and lecturer, in 1998, at the University of Rennes, France.
 I received my B.Sc. and my M.Sc. in computer science at the University of Rennes.
 I completed my Ph.D. in computer science applied to bioinformatics at INRIA of Rennes in 1997, and obtained my Habilitation a Diriger la Recherche in 2004 in the University of Rennes.
 From 2000 to 2002 I was also consultant for GeneProt Inc. concerning the automation of protein identification and characterization process.

 My domains of research are: artificial life, theoretical biology, ecosystem simulation, predator-prey model, bioinformatics, combinatorial optimization, machine learning.